Anthony McHenry

-Anthony Duane McHenry (born April 16, 1983) is an American professional basketball player who plays for Japan's B.League side Shinshu Brave Warriors.
+Anthony Duane McHenry (born April 16, 1983) is an American professional basketball coach and former player who is the associate head coach for the Ryukyu Golden Kings of the B.League.

 The 6 ft 8 in (201 cm) forward who was born in Birmingham, Alabama and graduated from Georgia Tech in August 2008, previously played for Leicester Riders in the British Basketball League (2005–2006) and the Fort Worth Flyers in the NBA Development League before signing for the Ryukyu Golden Kings in 2008.
 He took a Graduate assistant job at his alma mater, Georgia Tech in the 2007–08 season.